Mrc0113/maas-docs-online/docs/group_howto/ght_service_deletion_protection.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Go to your service details page by clicking on your service.
-2. On the service details page, navigate to the Management tab.
+2. On the service details page, navigate to the Manage tab.
 3. Click on Deletion protection button to enable protection.

 .. figure:: ../img/service_protected_1.png